 There are other features of modern societies that contribute to the destruction or weakening of communities.
 Two of these are the recent emphasis on individualism and competition in some societies.
 Individualism is related to privacy, since without privacy the members of a community are more likely to resemble each other.
 The Western desire to be different from other people, which is entirely due to imitation and is therefore not innate, tends to erode the sense of community, since this sense is based on group resemblance, such as shared values, preferences, and traditions, among its members.
 Many Westerners who travel to non-Western countries fail to appreciate that the inhabitants may not share their concern with individuality and being different from everyone else, or “being one’s own person,” which are concepts and concerns that are alien to most non-Westerners.

 In general, one is not friends with one’s competitors, who are regarded as one’s rivals.
-This is evident in team sports, where the members of the same team try to establish between them the camaraderie that characterizes small, cohesive social groups, while the members of all other teams are regarded as rivals that one seeks to defeat and, in some cases, humiliate.
+This is evident in team sports, where the members of a team try to establish between them the camaraderie that characterizes small, cohesive social groups, while the members of all other teams are regarded as rivals that one seeks to defeat and, in some cases, humiliate.
 Hence, it can be difficult for a player who is traded to a team that has been one’s adversary for many years to make the adjustment to regarding one’s former rivals as one’s teammates.
 Teams where some of the members compete with each other, in the sense of a hostile rivalry, are usually not as successful as a team whose members coordinate their actions and support and encourage each other in order to succeed.
-In the case of love relationships, such rivalries can destroy friendships, when two or more individuals compete for the affection of the same person.
+In the case of love relationships, such rivalries can destroy or weaken friendships, when two or more individuals compete for the affection of the same person.